BlackIron Financial

 ICHRA can provide flexibility so employees can choose plans that fit their location and provider needs.

-Association health plans may unlock group pricing or networks through your industry association (when available).
+Association health plans may unlock group pricing or networks through your industry association when available.

 SHOP marketplace coverage may help eligible employers access the federal small business tax credit.

-BlackIron helps Indiana small businesses compare these options side by side, so you can confidently choose the one that balances cost, compliance, and employee satisfaction.
+BlackIron helps Indiana small businesses compare these options side by side, so you can choose the one that balances cost, compliance, and employee satisfaction.

 Next Steps for Indiana Employers